-The Global Disinformation Index is a global cross-sector coalition between governments, business and civil society.
+The Global Disinformation Index (GDI) aims to disrupt, defund and down-rank disinformation sites.
+We collectively work with governments, business and civil society.
 We operate on three core principles of neutrality, independence and transparency.

-Independence: The GDI is a UK not-for-profit organisation.
-Our funding comes from a range of sources including governmental, philanthropic and from companies.
-No single funding source makes up more than 33% of the total funding base.
+Independence: The GDI is a not-for-profit organisation based in the United Kingdom.
+Our funding comes from a range of sources including governments, philanthropies, and companies.
+No single funding source is to make up more than 33% of our total funding base.

 Alexandra has 20 years’ experience in index construction and data analysis.
-She recently oversaw the expansion of the Legatum Institute’s flagship publication, The Prosperity Index and all its bespoke metrics-based analysis and policy creation for governments and businesses.
+She currently is the head of insights at Tortoise Media.
+Previously, she overaw the Legatum Institute’s flagship publication.
 Prior roles include CEO of Arc Ratings, a global emerging markets based ratings agency; Sovereign Analyst for Moody’s and head of Country Risk Management, Morgan Stanley.

 Clare is an experienced CEO in the commercial and not for profit sectors.
 She is an expert in building and managing cross-sector coalitions.
 Clare was formerly CEO of the International Business Leaders Forum and MD of MTV Networks, Nordics.
 She has worked on start ups in e-commerce, fin-tech and ed-tech.
 Clare is a founding board member of Girls not Brides, the global coalition to end child marriage.

 Dr. Daniel Rogers

 Danny is a physicist, an author, and an expert in cryptography, cybercrime, disinformation, and security.
 He is a co-founder of Terbium Labs.
 Previously, Danny managed a portfolio of physics and sensor research projects at the Johns Hopkins University Applied Physics Laboratory.
 He currently teaches in the Cybercrime and Global Security Masters Program at New York University’s Center for Global Affairs and is a Security Fellow at the Truman Project on National Security.